Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options are available in most restaurants in Mbabane and Manzini, though traditional cuisine may be meat-focused.
-Look for local vegetable dishes like incwancwa, vegetable stews, and maize-based meals.
-International restaurants in urban areas offer more diverse options.
+Most restaurants in Mbabane and Manzini have vegetarian options, though traditional cooking leans heavily on meat.
+Ask for local vegetable dishes such as incwancwa, vegetable stews, and maize-based meals.
+International restaurants in the cities give you more to choose from.

 vegan